Crime & Safety

 10. Students should avoid areas that are isolated or not well lit.

-Safety Resource and Response
+Safety resource and response

 Campus community members play an important role in their own safety.
 Periodic reminders are sent via e-mail and provided through Resident Assistants to encourage personal safety habits like locking room doors, not walking alone in dark areas, and reporting suspicious behavior.

-Support and the Goal of Prevention
+Support and the goal of prevention

-All institutions share the same goal of preventing incidents of violence from happening.
+All institutions share the goal of preventing incidents of violence from happening.
 In this vein, providing support to students, obtaining accurate information about concerns, and acting appropriately on that information is essential.

-Continuing Commitment to Safety
+Continuing commitment to safety

 Cornell is committed to providing a safe living and learning environment for our students, faculty, staff and guests.
 We will continue to monitor emergency response and regular security practices and make adjustments as warranted.